-All researchers concur further study on music for pets is warranted.
+All researchers do concur that further study on music for pets is warranted and necessary.
 They agree that music definitively has an impact on the mammalian nervous system (including humans) and that evolving technologies will guide a more precise use of sound and music.

-The contribution that BioAcoustic Research brought forth in 2003 continues with new musical content for homes, shelters, and clinics.
+The contribution that BioAcoustic Research brought forth, beginning in 2003, continues with new musical content for homes, shelters, and clinics.
 My team is in the studio creating new soundtracks – borrowing from the wisdom of collective research.
 We’re excited about the next generation of Through a Dog’s Ear music.*